-Trading venues have discretion to set the rules covering the treatment of orders remaining on the book at the moment the minimum tick size increases, including whether or not such orders are to be cancelled or amended.
+Answer 7 Trading venues have discretion to set the rules covering the treatment of orders remaining on the book at the moment the minimum tick size increases, including whether or not such orders are to be cancelled or amended.
 Trading venues are responsible to disclose those rules appropriately.
 Trading venues must also observe the requirement to enforce the minimum tick size for orders submitted after that tick size comes into force.

-If the estimated ADNT for a new instrument is not available on the first day of trading, which liquidity band should trading venues apply until the estimated ADNT is published by NCA or ESMA?
+Question 8 [Last update: 28/03/2018] If the ADNT for an instrument is not available, which liquidity band should trading venues apply until the ADNT is published by NCA or ESMA?
 When can the trading venue proceed to adopt such a liquidity band?

-In the event of the estimated ADNT not being published by the NCA or, where applicable ESMA, all relevant trading venues would need to apply a harmonised default tick size pending such a publication to ensure a uniform tick size regime across the Union.

-For an instrument that is being admitted to trading or traded for the first time in the EU, where the applicable estimated ADNT remains unavailable on the first day of trading, trading venues should assign the highest liquidity band (i.e. liquidity band for instrument with an ADNT $\geq$ 9,000) to the instrument in question for the purpose of the tick size regime.
-This default regime should apply until the actual publication of the estimated ADNT by ESMA or by the relevant NCAs.
-Estimated ADNTs published should apply the day after their publication.

-In case of a simultaneous dual listing, shall an NCA be appointed for the purpose of determining the estimated average daily number of shares and establishing the applicable tick size?

-Yes, the ESMA website will always display one NCA as the NCA of the most relevant market in terms of liquidity as per Article 26 of MiFIR.

-Does the mandatory tick size regime apply to both orders and quotes?
+Answer 8 In the event of the ADNT not being published by ESMA or, where applicable the NCA, all relevant trading venues would need to apply a harmonised default tick size pending such a publication to ensure a uniform tick size regime across the Union.
+For an instrument that is admitted to trading or traded in the EU, where the applicable ADNT remains unavailable, trading venues should assign the highest liquidity band (i.e. liquidity band for instrument with an ADNT $\geq$ 9,000) to the instrument in guestion for the purpose of the tick size regime.
+This default regime should apply until the actual publication of the ADNT by ESMA or by the relevant NCAs.
+ADNTs published should apply the day after their publication.
+Question 9 [Last update: 03/10/2017] In case of a simultaneous dual listing, shall an NCA be appointed for the purpose of determining the estimated average daily number of shares and establishing the applicable tick size?
+Answer 9 Yes, the ESMA website will always display one NCA as the NCA of the most relevant market in terms of liquidity as per Article 26 of MiFIR.
+Question 10 [Last update: 15/11/2017] Does the mandatory tick size regime apply to both orders and quotes?

-Yes, the minimum tick size established under Article 49 of MiFID II and further specified in RTS 11 should apply to both orders and quotes.
+Answer 10 Yes, the minimum tick size established under Article 49 of MiFID II and further specified in RTS 11 should apply to both orders and quotes.
 This regime is meant to create a level playing field between the different trading venues and the reference to "orders" in Article 2 of RTS 11 should not be interpreted as restricting the application of the tick size regime to only certain types of trading systems but, on the contrary, should be understood in the broadest sense.